kslg/elite-rides/README.md

 - `Super Admins` can access the Django back-end to view and manages Order and Customer data.

 ## The Why
-- As a high-end car aficionado and collector, it's hard to find a company online that deals with only styling models.
-Also, existing competitors don't stand out in the market.
+- As a high-end car aficionado and collector, it's hard to find a site online that deals with only stylish, luxury models.
+Also, existing competitors don't stand out in the market and it's hard to find them online.
 - I want to promote an exlusive presence and target a younger and modern audience.
 - Make die-cast models attractive again.
-Not fucusing on racing and classic cars.
+Not focusing on racing and classic cars.

 ## Ideas and Inspiration Mind Map
 ![image](/documentation/mind_map/mind_map.png)